FrogCraft/FrogCraft/README.md

 Bring Chemistry to GregTech and Industrial Craft

-## This mod is abandoned by both me and the original author
+## This mod is abandoned by both me and (for all intensive purposes) the original author